 Oooooooklahoma!
 Where the beer goes sweeping cross the plain.
 Okay, you got me.
 That is not how the song goes, but maybe it should be.
 I know that when you think about great beer cities to visit, nowhere in Oklahoma makes the list.
-All I’m saying is don’t count them out.
+All I’m saying is don’t count Oklahoma Breweries out.
 On a recent trip out west I ventured around to find the best brew in Oklahoma.
 I was not disappointed.

 Do ya feel me Tulsa?